microsoft/onnxjs/docs/development.md

 1. run `npm ci` in the root folder of the repo.
 2. (Optional) build WebAssembly backend:
-   1. build ONNX Runtime WebAssembly and copy files "onnxruntime_wasm.\*" to /dist/.
+   1. build ONNX Runtime WebAssembly and copy files "ort-wasm.\*" to /dist/.
-   2. if building ONNX Runtime WebAssembly with multi-threads support, copy files "onnxruntime_wasm_threads.\*" to /dist/.
+   2. if building ONNX Runtime WebAssembly with multi-threads support, copy files "ort-wasm-threaded.\*" to /dist/.
    3. run `npm run build` in the root folder of the repo to enable WebAssebmly features.
 3. run `npm test` to run suite0 test cases and check the console output.
    - if (2) is not run, please run `npm test -- -b=cpu,webgl` to skip WebAssebmly tests